 Since our last update, Cuyahoga Soil & Water Conservation District has installed the first phase of the Food Forest at Coit Road Farmers Market.
 We planted Black Walnut, Pawpaw, Pecan, Persimmon, Elderberry, Strawberry, Black Berry, American Plum, and Cherry.
 The site already had Hazelnut, Oak, Mulberry, and Raspberry growing.
 During our next phase of planting, we hope to plant medicinal herbs, fungi, and other low-growing plants to help fill in the under-story.
 We are also working to install signage and a short walking path through the property.

+Special thanks to the Cuyahoga Land Bank for providing the land at the Coit Road Farmers Market Site.
 If you would like more information about food forests, Cuyahoga Soil & Water Conservation District’s work, or the National Association of Conservation Districts, please contact Jakob at email@example.com.
 If you would like to view the presentation CSWCD gave to the National Association of Conservation Districts on the challenges faced with our project, Click Here

 Blog author: Jakob Hamlescher, Urban Technician